Here are just some of our Frequently Asked Questions. Please e-mail me if your question is not answered here.

 How does it work?
 What is the SMBN about?

 The SMBN is about affordable exposure.
-Members collaborate by paying £5 per month and then benefit from exposure via exhibitions, magazines, professional media and PR association and SEO optimisation via the SMBN website.
+Members collaborate by paying the nominal fee and then benefit from exposure via exhibitions, magazines, professional media and PR association and SEO optimisation via the SMBN website.
 It’s also about monthly business meetings although you have to be a member to benefit from the exposure, discounts and inside info on holidays and awards etc.

 Is it a Not for Profit or Charity?